Skip to content

 You can now see the curl commands that match this Postman request.
 Run them in a terminal to authenticate.

-TSS and Client management requests made from Postman can be viewed in fiskaly’s web-based management dashboard.
+TSS and Client management requests made from Postman can be viewed in the fiskaly HUB.

-Immediately after creating a new organization, the dashboard indicates that there are no Clients, TSS, Transactions, or Exports.
+Immediately after creating a new organization, the HUB indicates that there are no Clients, TSS, Transactions, or Exports.

-After sending an Authentication request followed by a Create TSS request from the Postman collection, refresh the dashboard view and you will see the new TSS listed.
+After sending an Authentication request followed by a Create TSS request from the Postman collection, refresh the HUB view and you will see the new TSS listed.

-Further Postman operations to manage TSS and Clients are also reflected in the dashboard.
-The fiskaly Dashboard provides a simpler overview of your organization and can directly manage TSS and Clients.
+Further Postman operations to manage TSS and Clients are also reflected in the HUB.
+The fiskaly HUB provides a simpler overview of your organization and can directly manage TSS and Clients.